Rita Flores de Wallace

-Rita Flores de Wallace (1937–2025) was Denver's 'First Lady of Mexican folk art,' and was credited for developing the Mexican art scene in Denver during her career.
+Rita Flores de Wallace (1937–2025) was Denver's 'First Lady of Mexican folk art,' and was credited with developing the Mexican art scene in Denver during her career.

 Biography

 Rita Flores was born on April 15, 1937, in Galeana, Mexico to parents Eulogio Flores Aguirre and Rita Melendez de Flores.
 Eulogio was a hydrological engineer, whose work for the government took him and the family to rural areas of Mexico to establish potable water and new agricultural areas.
-During these travels across Mexico, Flores studied traditional folk arts of the indigenous people of Nuevo Leon.
+During these travels across Mexico, Flores studied traditional folk arts of the indigenous people of Nuevo León.
 The family moved to Saltillo, Mexico when she was 8 years old.

 She danced with the Escuela Nacional de Bellas Artes Academy in Mexico City with their Coahuilan dance troupe.
 In addition to dancing, Flores de Wallace was an artist who worked with papier mache, papel picado, folk dancing, and magic embroidery.

 Expanded description

 Flores de Wallace was the dance director of Teatro Latina de Colorado for over 15 years.
 She was the Artistic Directora for Centro Cultural de Mexico and the Mexican Counsel.

 In 2022, Flores de Wallace was honored with the "Return of the Corn Mothers" exhibit and created an installation with Cal Duran for the exhibit at History Colorado.